Armenians violated ceasefire 115 times a day

 Baku.
-2 February.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 115 times throughout the day, using large-caliber machine guns and sniper rifles.
+16 December.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 115 times throughout the day, using large-caliber machine guns.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Abdinli, Saryjaly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavand and Jabrayil regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar, Bash Garvand, Javahirli, Garagashly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavand regions.

 News DepartmentNews Author